vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 ~$ docker plugin rm -f vfile:latest
 ```

-to force remove the vFile plugin and reinstall the vFile plugin, but after that, that volume is not usable.
+to force remove the VSSD plugin and reinstall the VSSD plugin, but after that, that volume is not usable.

 ## Usage examples

-### Steps for create/use/delete a vFile volume
+### Steps for create/use/delete a VSSD volume

-#### Creating a persistent volume from vFile plugin
+#### Creating a persistent volume from VSSD plugin

 ```
 ~$ docker volume create --driver=vfile --name=SharedVol -o size=10gb